 What is Attachment?

-Attachment is a simple word for a very complex human emotional and physical process and experience.
+Attachment is a simple word for a very complex human emotional and physical process, and experience.
 When babies are born, their little brains and bodies understand at a visceral level they are not equipped to survive on their own.
 In fact, human children remain dependent on their parents for far longer than other mammals, a natural consequence of natural selection and the optimal gestation period for human development.
-Human children are 100% dependent on their caregivers for 18 years give or take.
+Human children are 100% dependent on their caregivers for 18 years, or even 25 or 30.
 This is one of the most fundamental tenants of the human experience.

-We are born vulnerable and helpless, and must rely on our caregivers to give us proper care; we need our physical needs for food and water met.
-We have emotion needs as well – equally important for survival.
-For our brains to properly develop, we also need physical touch when we are infants.
-A cruel experiment in 1944 deprived babies of love and nurturing and physical touch while only meeting their physical needs – these babies actually died.
+We are born vulnerable and helpless, and must rely on our caregivers to give us proper care; we require our physical needs for food and water to be met.
+We have emotional needs as well – equally important for survival.
+For our brains to properly develop, we need physical touch and proximity to mom when we are infants.
+In the 1940’s, upon discovering that germs are what cause illness, a hospital decided to keep all the babies safe by putting them in incubators and not touching them.
+They were shocked when the infant mortality rate sky-rocketed.
+They had inadvertently discovered that nurture and physical touch is a requirement for human survival.

-Attachment is really a ‘feeling’ – but like all feelings, are also a series of chemical reactions and processes in our bodies.
+Attachment is a ‘feeling’ – but like all feelings, it is also a series of chemical reactions and processes in our bodies.

-When we feel afraid or lonely as babies and mom or dad (or main attachment figure) picks us up and comforts us, chemicals race around our bodies and our brains and we feel safe.
-When we feel happy and smile and mom smiles back, or giggle and mom giggles back the chemicals zoom again and attachment to mom is formed.
+When we feel afraid or lonely as babies and mom picks us up and comforts us, chemicals race around our bodies and our brains and we feel safe.
+When we feel happy and smile and mom smiles back, or giggles and mom giggles back the chemicals zoom again and an secure attachment to mom is formed.

-Our amygdala is the deep part of our brain connected with our lymbic system that is responsible for regulating emotions, our survival instincts and creating memories.
+Our amygdala is the deep part of our brain connected with our limbic system that is responsible for regulating emotions, our survival instincts and creating memories.

 When we are stressed, our amygdala sends distress signals and our bodies react.
 Fear gets our heart racing and ready to exert energy, sadness our tear ducts overflowing.
-A properly functioning amygdala will then regulate the emotion back to normal when the stress is gone.
-When the threat disappears, the amygdala sends signals of calm and our heart beat slows.
+A properly functioning amygdala will then regulate a person back to baseline once the stress is gone.
+When the threat disappears, the amygdala sends signals of calm, putting our parasympathetic nervous system to work and calming us back down.
+Our heart beat slows, breath comes easily and we feel safe again.

 Have you ever seen a child throw a tantrum, and continue to escalate?
 Have you seen that look in children’s eyes of panic as they experience a feeling with no way of calming down?
-Those children have compromised amygdala.
-These are the children who will adore video games, eating and other addiction behaviours.
+Those children have compromised amygdalas.
+These are the children who will adore video games, eating and other addictive behaviours.
 These external sources of comfort do the job of calming the amygdala to a certain degree.
-The problem if they must continue to ‘use’ in order to feel calm.
+However, they are a poor substitute for the role of an emotionally available parent to help us co-regulate.

 Its easy to talk about feelings as though they are some abstract idea, something that can’t be grasped, or something to be ‘avoided’ or numbed out.
 But the reality is feelings are a chemical reaction in the body.
 And so is attachment.